How to Use a Katana Safely and Properly

 Step 7 - Forms

-From the shape, Junto Sono Ichi, you measure with the ideal foot and then push the blade with the perfect hand across the middle of the human body.
+From the shape of Junto Sono Ichi, you measure with the ideal foot and then push the blade with the perfect hand across the middle of the human body.
 You step forward and carry out a horizontal strike.
-This is merely a few tactics to construct somewhat fluid and exact data.
-The movie goes into detail of your posture and motion will be able to help you cut enemies across the torso and head locations.
+These are merely a few tactics to construct somewhat fluid and exact data.
+The movie goes into detail about your posture and motion, which will be able to help you cut enemies across the torso and head locations.
 This is an excellent way to prepare one for specific scenarios.

 Step 8 - Drills